OpenBAS-Platform/openbas/README.md

 ## Releases download

 The releases are available on the [OpenEx website](http://www.openex.io) in the [releases section](http://openex.io/releases).
-The website also provide a full [documentation](http://www.openex.io/documentation) about installation, usage and administration of the platform.
+The website also provides a full [documentation](http://www.openex.io/documentation) about installation, usage and administration of the platform.

 ## Status & Bugs